EU agency questions AstraZeneca over heart drug trial

 “At the moment we are at the point of trying to understand what is going on,” she added.

-The 18,000-patient study used to win marketing approval in 2011 had already been criticized by some medical experts who questioned the way it was conducted.
+The 18,000-patient study used to win marketing approval in 2011 had already been criticised by some medical experts who questioned the way it was conducted.

 AstraZeneca spokeswoman Ayesha Bharmal said the company had informed the EMA and other regulators of the DOJ’s civil investigative demand but could not comment further.